Auto Enrolment Software

 The Pensions Regulator recommends that employers use payroll software that caters for automatic enrolment duties.
 BrightPay automates these duties for both employers and payroll bureaus.
 What’s more, unlike some other payroll software providers, there are no additional costs or charges for auto enrolment.
 Full auto enrolment functionality is available to customers using any BrightPay licence.

-Once the staging date is known, this can be entered into BrightPay.
-When the staging date has been reached, on-screen alerts will notify the user of auto enrolment duties that need to be performed.
-If the staging date is unknown, it can be accessed on The Pensions Regulator's website here
+Once the duties start date (previously staging date) is known, this can be entered into BrightPay.
+When the duties start date has been reached, on-screen alerts will notify the user of auto enrolment duties that need to be performed.
+If this date is unknown, it can be accessed on The Pensions Regulator's website here

 Pension Scheme Set Up